 The Single Sign On (SSO) Authentication allows a user to access multiple applications with a single set of credentials.

-The advantages are multiple : users can move between applications securely without specifying their credentials each time, thus saving time and reducing the risk of forgetting their password.
+The advantages are multiple: users can navigate applications securely without specifying their credentials each time, thus saving time and reducing the risk of forgetting their password.

 Does Inova Support SSO?

 Inova supports SSO via SAML 2.0 and acts as a service provider (SP) for SSO.
-The client must implement a federation service to act as an identity provider (IdP).
+You must implement a federation service to act as an identity provider (IdP).
 Federation can be accomplished through an in-house or third-party provider.

 Setting Up Single Sign On